Afghan refugees ‘evictions plan’ deeply concerning, say campaigners

 It comes after reports suggested Afghan refugees are set to be forced out of hotels as part of new Government plans.

-Campaigners have expressed their “deep concerns” amid reports Afghan refugees will be forced out of hotels as part of new Government plans.
+Campaigners have expressed their “deep concerns” that Government plans could see Afghan refugees forced out of hotels and into homelessness.

+On Tuesday Downing Street confirmed reports of a new package to accelerate the movement of Afghan refugees out of “hotel bridging accommodation” and into new homes.

-Between 8,000 and 9,000 are living in UK hotels and will be given a few months’ notice to move out, The Times newspaper said on Tuesday.
+It comes after a report in The Times newspaper suggesting that between 8,000 and 9,000 Afghan refugees living in UK hotels will be given a few months’ notice to move out.

 There are fears some will become homeless, with the Refugee Council saying they were promised a “warm welcome” by the UK.